What is the first song we think of when we think of "Frozen?"

 This movie had a lot of opportunities going for it to make it a great movie, but they didn't take advantage of it.
 Frozen is a good (or at least okay) movie, not a great one.
 Will it be considered a classic in years to come?
 In my opinion, maybe, or F*k it, it will.

 Oh and by the way, though Olaf is funny some times, he is not hilarious, if you think Olaf is hilarious, you should see those old Disney cartoons, those are hilarious.
 Or check out Captain Hook and Smee or however you spell his name against the crocodile in that peter pan movie.
 Cpt Hook is obviously the best character in that movie, and so is his first mate.
-And when you take the two funniest characters and put them together with the crocodile... dude, that is some of the best Disney slapstick you'll ever have.
-It kills me every time I see those scenes.
+And when you take the two funniest characters and put them together with the crocodile... seriously, that is some of the best Disney slapstick comedy you'll get.
 No matter how many times I see them it just never gets old, I always burst into tears laughing.
 It's just... oh man it's way too much.

 Like that part where Smee is about to catch Hook, but then the croc comes out of the water pushes the boat and Hook ends up in his mouth.
 Then Smee grabs and ore and is ready to hit the croc in the head "Give him Back!"
 But then hook burst out of his mouth screaming and then smee accidentally hits hook's head.
 Oh my god it's just way too much.
 I'm laughing even when typing this review, I just can't keep a straight face.